EdwardFerdian/diffusion_tutorial/README.md

 Some modifications and fixes were made to the original code for the purpose of this example tutorial.

+## Notebook example

+You can find a notebook example in the `notebooks` folder.
+The notebook contains a quick and easy demo to train a 2D diffusion model.

+For other examples, you can follow the instructions below.

 ## Installation

 Create a new environment with Python 3.10 and install the package in editable mode: